Vivian-ZW-Xu/Click-Through_Rate_Prediction_on_E-Commerce_Advertising_Data/README.md

 The processed parquets (~5 GB total) are not committed to the repo.
 To regenerate them from scratch:

-1. Download the raw CSVs from the [Alimama Tianchi dataset](https://tianchi.aliyun.com/dataset/56) and place them under `data/raw/`:
+1. Download the raw CSVs from the [Alibaba Tianchi dataset](https://tianchi.aliyun.com/dataset/56) and place them under `data/raw/`:
    `raw_sample.csv`, `ad_feature.csv`, `user_profile.csv`, `behavior_log.csv`

 2. Convert CSVs to parquet: